 OUTLINE OF PROBLEM

-The topic of tonight’s discussion – provincialism – has haunted Australian art since the arrival of the British.
-Indeed, some of the country’s best critics have argued that provincialism – whether defined as derivativeness, parochiality or idiocy – is the defining ingredient of Australian culture.
-Yet this subject, which a generation ago was central to discourse, has lately been ignored by artists, critics and curators.
-The reasons for this are complex, no doubt; but is the notion of provincialism truly obsolete?
-What might be its relevance today?
+The topic of discussion – provincialism – has haunted Australian art since the arrival of the British.
+Some of Australia’s best critics have argued that provincialism is the defining ingredient of Australian culture, but the subject has lately been ignored by artists, critics and curators.
+The reasons for this are complex, no doubt.
+Is provincialism obsolete?

 RESPONDENT: RURAL MALE ARTIST